The Atheist Bible, CC-BY Fabian M. Suchanek

 The Torah

-in the Beth Hatefutsoth Museum in Tel Aviv/Israel
+in the Bait Hatfutsot Museum in Tel Aviv, Israel

-Many religions are based on scripture s.
-These are books, narratives, or laws that are considered holy.
-Christianity, e.g., has the Bible, Judaism has the Torah (pictured right), and Hinduism has the Vegas.
+Many religions are based on scriptures, i.e., writings that are considered holy.
+For example, Christianity has the Bible, Judaism the Torah (pictured), and Hinduism the Vedas.

-However, a religion may incorporate beliefs from the scripture.
-For example, the Bible says that there is only one god, and the Christian religion takes over this belief.
+However, a religion may incorporate beliefs from scripture.
+For example, the Bible says that there is only one god, and the Christian religion takes on this belief.
 Technically, the set of beliefs of Christianity and the set of statements in the Bible overlap.
 In addition, religions usually also incorporate beliefs about the scripture.
-For example, Christianity contains the belief “The Bible is the word of God”.
+For example, Christianity contains the belief that the Bible is the word of God.
+This is what links scripture to the faith, even if the faith is not the scripture.

 Scripture

-Most world religions are based on scripture (sacred writings).
-While many world religions hold that their scripture was divinely inspired, or even dictated by a god, all scriptures were ultimately written down by people.
+Most world religions are based on scripture.
+While many world religions hold that their scripture was divinely inspired, or even dictated by a god, all scriptures were ultimately written by people.
 It was always a human who held the pen.
 Most religions incorporate some of the tenets of these scriptures into their belief system.

 Power struggles

 Some denominations were born out of a struggle for power.
-In such cases, the new denomination received new tenets to distinguish it from the mother religion.
-For example, Anglicanism split from Catholicism in part because the English king wanted to get a divorce that Catholicism would not allow him.
-Hence, he created a new denomination of Christianity in which divorce would be practicable.
-This denomination also received new beliefs about the religious role of the king, and others that denounce the pope as “the antichrist, man of sin, and son of perdition” 5.
-As another example, Shia Islam was born out of a power struggle related to the succession of the Prophet Mohammed.
-Shia Muslims believe that a man called Ali is the righteous successor of Mohammed (as opposed to Abu Bakr, as Sunni Muslims believe).
-Therefore, the Shia profession of faith goes “There is no god except Allah, Muhammad is the messenger of Allah, and Ali is the Wali (guidance) of God”.
-In both examples, beliefs about particular leaders made it into the belief systems of these new denominations.
+In such cases, the new denomination received novel tenets to distinguish it from the mother religion.
+For example, Anglicanism split from Catholicism, in part, because the English king Henry VIII wanted a divorce — something that was not allowed in Catholicism.
+Hence, he created a new denomination of Christianity in which divorce would be practicable27.
+(The separation from Catholicism also allowed reclaiming untaxed land from the Church, as well as eliminating the political power of the pope and clergy28.)
+Anglicanism then received new beliefs about the role of the king, namely that he is, by God’s ordinance, the supreme governor of the church[Articles of Religion: Preamble].
+As another example, Shia Islam was born out of a power struggle related to the succession of the Prophet Muhammad.
+Shia Muslims believe that a man called Ali is Muhammad’s righteous successor (as opposed to Abu Bakr, as Sunni Muslims believe).
+Therefore, the Shia profession of faith goes: “There is no god except Allah, Muhammad is the messenger of Allah, and Ali is the friend of God”29.
+In both examples, statements about the role of particular leaders made it into the belief systems of these new denominations.

 Scholarly decisions

-Some beliefs within a religion are determined by scholars.
-For example, in 325 CE, Christian scholars decided that God was triune.
-Since that time, the trinity has been a belief of most denom inations of Christianity.
-Likewise, in Judaism, the synod of Rabbeinu Gershom decided that polygamy was forbidden around 1000 CE.
-Since then, the prohibition of polygamy is part of the belief system of the Ashkenazi Jews.
-Today, the vast majority of Jews adhere to this prohibition as well.
-The same goes for the very foundation of monotheism: the Israelites decided to abandon all other gods in favor of Yahweh.
-They removed all occurrences of the other gods from the holy scripture.
-Nevertheless, some traces of the other gods still remain in the Bible, as a residue of the decision process that gave birth to Judaism as a monotheistic religion.
+Other beliefs within a religion are determined by scholars.
+For example, in 325 CE, Christian scholars decided that Jesus was identical to God.
+Since that time, the divinity of Jesus has been a belief of most denominations of Christianity.
+Likewise, in Judaism, the synod of Rabbeinu Gershom decided that polygamy was forbidden around 1000 CE30.
+Since then, the prohibition of polygamy has been part of the belief system of Ashkenazi Jews.
+(Today, the vast majority of Jews adhere to this prohibition as well.)
+The same goes for the very foundation of monotheism: The Israelite priests decided to abandon all other gods in favor of Yahweh and so removed all occurrences of the other gods from the holy scripture.
+Since then, Judaism has been a monotheistic religion.

 Political decisions

 In several countries, the government steers the interpretation of religion.
-In Singapore, for example, all Muslim Friday sermons are co-written by government agencies, with the goal to entice believers to take care of family elders, live a healthy life, be good citizens, and have good relationships with those of different religions.
-The sermons also emphasize the role fathers take in childcare.
-Similar efforts exist in Egypt, Morocco, Turkey, Malaysia, Brunei, and the Arab Gulf States6.
-In these countries, the prevalent interpretation of the faith echoes the messages of the government.
+In Singapore, for example, all Muslim Friday sermons are co-written by government agencies, with the goal of encouraging believers to take care of family elders, live a healthy life, be good citizens, and have good relationships with those of different faiths.
+The sermons also emphasize the role of fathers in childcare.
+Similar efforts exist in Egypt, Morocco, Turkey, Malaysia, Brunei, and the Arab Gulf States.31 In these countries, the prevalent interpretation of the faith thus echoes the messages of the government.

 Preachers

 In areas where few people can read, religion is spread mainly by tradition and preachers.
-These preachers can to some degree define the beliefs of the religion.
+These preachers can, to some degree, define the beliefs of the religion.
 The adherents then consider these beliefs part of their religion.
-Variants of Hinduism follow this scheme, which is part of the reason why that religion has such a wide range of interpretations.
+In Hinduism, for example, there are no universally accepted religious rulings.
+Rather, adherents usually rely upon the teachings of their family guru32.

 Inheritance from other religions

-Many religions were influenced by the religions that were predominant in the environments where they were conceived.
-Buddhism and Sikhism, for example have adopted the concept of Samsara and Karma from Hinduism.
-Islam acquired the prophethood of Jesus from Christianity, while both Islam and Christianity took on the concept of a unique god from Judaism.
+Many religions were influenced by the other religions predominant in the environments in which they were conceived.
+Buddhism and Sikhism, for example, adopted the concepts of Samsara and Karma from Hinduism.
+Islam acquired the prophethood of Jesus from Christianity.
+Both Islam and Christianity took on the concept of a unique god from Judaism.
 The Bahai Faith sees itself as inspired by the Abrahamic religions, Hinduism, and Buddhism.
-Spiritualism recognizes the unique god from Christianity and adopted the practice of meditation from the Indian religions.
+And Spiritualism recognizes the unique god from Christianity and adopted the practice of meditation from the Indian religions.
 As another example, the primary scripture of Islam (the Quran) does not mention the practice of circumcision, the five daily prayers, or the Halal slaughtering method.
-These practices were added to the belief system from other religions: circumcision and the slaughtering rite from the Jews, and the five prayers from the Zoroastrians.
+These practices came to the belief system via other religions: circumcision33 and the slaughtering rite from Judaism, and the five prayers most likely from Zoroastrianism34.

-In each case, human made tenets were added to the belief system of the new religion, all of which now form an integral part of that religion.
+In each of these cases, human made tenets were added to the belief system of the new religion, all of which now form an integral part of that religion.
 Anglicanism is as much a denomination of Christianity as is Catholicism, even if its belief system includes beliefs that were added during a power struggle.
 Judaism is certainly a monotheistic religion, even if the abandonment of the other gods was a scholarly decision.
 Buddhism is a religion in its own right, even if it took on concepts from Hinduism.
 Similarly, the five prayers are a natural part of the belief system of Islam, even if they were added only after the Quran was finished.
-Muslims in Singapore may believe that the father’s role in childcare is an integral part of Islam, even though this part was deliberately instilled by the government.
-And Hinduism is a proper religion in its own right, even if some of its tenets were most likely added by Brahmans.
+Muslims in Singapore may believe that the father’s role in childcare is an integral part of Islam, even though this idea was deliberately instilled by the government.
+And Hinduism is a proper religion, even if some of its tenets were most likely added by Brahmans.
 Thus, even if the belief system of a religion may contain elements that were added by humans, or inspired or adapted from other religions, these beliefs are nevertheless considered integral parts of the religion today.

 From an atheist point of view, of course, this applies to all facets of a religion.
 All tenets of a religion were ultimately made up by humans.
 A religion is a completely human construction.
 None of the beliefs comes from a god.
-Therefore, it is futile, from an atheist point of view, for one to argue that any given religion could be “misinterpreted” by humans against God’s will.
-God’s will appears nowhere in a religion .
-A religion is simply a set of tenets, created by humans, which were then declared divine.
+Therefore, it is futile, from an atheist point of view, for one to argue that any given religion could be misinterpreted by humans against God’s will.
+A religion is simply a set of tenets, created by humans, which were then declared divine — God’s will appears nowhere.

 Talking about a religion

-For this book, a religion is a set of beliefs.
-We will use the word “religion” metonymically as follows:
+In this book we will use the word “religion” metonymically as follows:

 Religion X believes/holds/says/...
 Y.